allen-ball/ganymede/README.md

 While not strictly required, the authors suggest that the [Hide Input](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/hide_input/readme.html) is enabled so notebook authors can hide the input templates and POMs for any finished product.
-This may be done from the command line with:
+This may be set from the command line with:

 ```bash
 $ jupyter nbextension enable hide_input/main --sys-prefix